 Here’s how you can learn to fly in Nashville

-YES!
-It’s actually less expensive than most people would think.
+A. YES!
 Unlike most educational experiences, you can set the pace according to your finances.
-There are also scholarships and financial assistance available if you need.
+There are also scholarships and financial assistance available if needed.

-This is one of the hardest questions to answer.
-While the FAA requirement of 40 hours of flight training time for the private pilot certificate is the minimum (the national average is 50-60 hours), the total process may take several months due to commuting, ground training, aircraft preflight, cancelled lessons due to bad weather, airplane maintenance, etc. If you’re serious and can dedicate a significant focus to learning, you could get your Private Pilot License in 30 days.
-Some students do it in 6 months.
+A. It depends on your level of commitment to the process.
+While the FAA requirement of 40 hours of flight training time for the private pilot certificate is the minimum (the national average is 50-60 hours), the total process may take several months due to commuting, ground training, aircraft pre-flight, cancelled lessons due to bad weather, airplane maintenance, etc. If you’re serious and can dedicate a significant focus to learning, you could get your Private Pilot License in 30 days.
+Some students do it in six months.
 Some in a year.
-Some over 2 years.
+Some over two years.
 Nashville Flight Training works hard to teach on your schedule.
 So the question should be, how quickly would you like to get your pilot’s license?

-You bet!
-Experts are saying that the world is currently in the start of a new hiring spree with airlines.
-Of course there are additional career opportunities in business aviation, medical and fire services, government service, agriculture and other fields.
+A. Yes.
+Across the world there is a high demand for pilots within airlines.
+Of course there are additional career opportunities in business aviation, medical, fire and government services, as well as in agriculture and other fields.

-You can if you like, but you don’t have to.
-We suggest pilots complete their training to see what features they enjoy and then purchase.
+A. We suggest pilots complete their training to see what features they enjoy and then purchase.
 Aircraft rentals are available at almost any airport in the nation.
-No need to worry – we have a fleet of airplanes ready for you to utilize.
+Also, we are equipped with a fleet of airplanes ready for you to utilize.

-Absolutely.
-All pilots will tell you flying is safer than driving a vehicle.
-Current statistics show that aviation accidents are less than 1/10th of the accidents that happen in automobiles.
+A. Absolutely, flying is safer than driving a vehicle.
+Current statistics show that aviation accidents occur at one-tenth the frequency of automobiles.
 Our planes undergo stringent inspections by Federal Aviation Administration certified mechanics every 50 and 100 hours of operation.
 Our instructors are required to participate in continuous training and safety courses.
-Safety is something that pilots have a passion for.

 - Be able to read, speak and clearly understand English